appdev-lessons/active-record-levelup/content.md

 [levelup.firstdraft.com](https://levelup.firstdraft.com/)

-The levels are not graded, so don't worry about getting points here.
-Just have some fun getting practice with querying.
+Your points here will come from answering the "level reached" and "time taken" quiz questions at the bottom of this lesson; there are no points given in the actual game.
+Please give the levels a try and have some fun getting practice with querying.

 Some tips: